 Like the saying "there's always a bigger fish," in the jungle, there's always another danger.
 While you're watching the weather, avoiding critters, and keeping your toes dry, make sure to be mindful of:

 - Slippery terrain from the rain

 - Fallen and falling trees

 Unless you've decided that jungle life is simpler and more enjoyable than modern society, you most likely want to leave asap.
 Unless you know how you got here and can backtrack, your best bet is to pick a direction and start walking.
 It's better than walking in circles or laying down and dying.
 If you come across a river, you can likely follow it downstream to find civilization.

 Finding yourself stranded in the jungle is mortifying, but with rudimentary preparation and supplies, you'll be trotting out of the brush in no time.
-To further prepare for survival situations, read our other survival blogs and get a first-rate survival kit!
+To further prepare for survival situations, read our other survival blogs and make sure you have a top of the line first aid kit to add to your survival kit!